-REFin and REFout

-Reference Input and Reference Output (Pins 20 and 1)
+REFin and REFout (Pins 20 and 1)

-Configurable pins for a Crystal or an External Reference.
+Configurable Pins for a Crystal or an External Reference.
 This pair of pins can be configured in one of two modes: the crystal mode or the reference mode.
 Bits R13, R14, and R15 in the R register control the modes as shown in Figure 17.

 In crystal mode, these pins form a reference oscillator when connected to terminals of an external parallel-resonant crystal.
 Frequency-setting capacitors of appropriate values as recommended by the crystal supplier are connected from each of the two pins to ground (up to a maximum of 30 pF each, including stray capacitance).
 An external resistor of 1 M Ω to 15 M Ω is connected directly across the pins to ensure linear operation of the amplifier.
-The device is designed to operate with crystals up to 15 MHz; the required connections are shown in Figure 9.
-To turn on the oscillator, bits R15, R14, and R13 must have an octal value of one (001 in binary, respectively).
+The device is designed to operate with crystals up to 10 MHz; the required connections are shown in Figure 9.
+To turn on the oscillator, bits R15, R14, and R13 must have an octal value of one (001 in binary).
 This is the active-crystal mode shown in Figure 17.
 In this mode, the crystal oscillator runs and the R Counter divides the crystal frequency, unless the part is in standby.
 If the part is placed in standby via the C register, the oscillator runs, but the R counter is stopped.
 However, if bits R15 to R13 have a value of 0, the oscillator is stopped, which saves additional power.
-This is the shutdown crystal mode (shown in Figure 17) and can be engaged whether in standby or not.

-In the reference mode, REF{in} (Pin 20) accepts a signal up to 27 MHz from an external reference oscillator, such as a TCXO.
-A signal swinging from at least the V{IL} to V{IH} levels listed in the Electrical Characteristics table may be directly coupled to the pin.
+This is the shut-down crystal mode shown in Figure 17, and can be engaged whether in standby listed in the Electrical Characteristics table may be directly coupled to the pin.
 If the signal is less than this level, ac coupling must be used as shown in Figure 8.
-Due to an on-board resistor which is engaged in the reference modes, an external biasing resistor tied between REF{in} and REF{out} is not required.
+The ac-coupled signal must be at least 400 mV p-p.
+Due to an on-board resistor which is engaged in the reference modes, an external biasing resistor tied between REFin and REFout is not required.

+In the reference mode, REF ${in}$ (Pin 20) accepts a signal up to 20 MHz from an external reference oscillator, such as a TCXO.
+A signal swinging from at least the V ${IL}$ to V ${IH}$ levels

-With the reference mode, the REF{out} pin is configured as the output of a divider.
-As an example, if bits R15, R14, and R13 have an octal value of seven, the frequency at REF{out} is the REF{in} frequency divided by 16.
+With the reference mode, the REF{Out} pin is configured as the output of a divider.
+As an example, if bits R15, R14, and R13 have an octal value of seven, the frequency at REF{Out} is the REF{in} frequency divided by 16.
 In addition, Figure 17 shows how to obtain ratios of eight, four, and two.
 A ratio of one-to-one can be obtained with an octal value of three.
 Upon power up, a ratio of eight is automatically initialized.
-The maximum frequency capability of the REF{out} pin is 10 MHz.
-Therefore, for REF{in} frequencies above 10 MHz, the one-to-one ratio may not be used.
-Likewise, for REF{in} frequencies above 20 MHz, the ratio must be more than two.
+The maximum frequency capability of the REF{Out} pin is 5 MHz for V{DD} to V{SS} swing.
+Therefore, for REF{in} frequencies above 5 MHz, the one-to-one ratio may not be used for large signal swing requirements.
+Likewise, for REF{in} frequencies above 10 MHz, the ratio must be more than two.

 If REF{out} is unused, an octal value of two should be used for R15, R14, and R13 and the REF{out} pin should be floated.
-A value of two allows REF{in} to be functional while disabling REF{out} , which minimizes dynamic power consumption and electromagnetic interference (EMI).
+A value of two allows REF{in} to be functional while disabling REF{out}, which minimizes dynamic power consumption and electromagnetic interference (EMI).